sannjaykarthikeyan/Google-Nest-Thermostat-Discord-Bot/README.md

 # Google-Nest-Thermostat-Discord-Bot
 Discord bot that controls temperature and thermostat mode of your Google Nest Thermostat.
 Uses Pycord and Google Device Access API to access and change thermostat settings.

+I created this bot as a solution to the lack of interfaces available to control Google Nest Thermostats on PCs.
+It is used as an alternative to the Google Home and (now defunct) Nest mobile app.
+Besides using an Android Emulator, there is currently no way to control your Google Nest Thermostat on a PC.

 Instructions:

 1. Create a Discord Bot using the Discord Developer portal.
 The Developer Portal can be found Here: https://discord.com/developers/applications